mapr-demos/mapr-libhdfs-example/README.md

 # About

 Example program of libhdfs, C(++) library to handle HDFS (Hadoop Distributed File System).
-Customized to run out of the box for *CDH4* users.
+Customized to run out of the box for *CDH* users.

 # Install the hadoop-libhdfs package